Trustroots/trustroots/README.md

 ```
 $ git clone https://github.com/Trustroots/trustroots.git trustroots
 ```
-This will clone the latest version of the Trust Roots repository to a **trustroots** folder.
+This will clone the latest version of the Trustroots repository to a **trustroots** folder.

 ### Downloading the repository zip file
 ```